 - a.
 A family whose head (including co-head), spouse, or sole member is a person with disabilities; - b.
 Two or more persons with disabilities living together; or - c.
 One or more persons with disabilities living with one or more livein aides. - 5.
-A displaced family, which is a family in which each member, or whose sole member, has been displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief laws.

-6. A remaining member of a resident family.
+A displaced family, which is a family in which each member, or whose sole member, has been displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief laws. - 6.
+A remaining member of a resident family.

-- 7. A single person who is not an elderly or displaced person, a person with disabilities, or the remaining member of a resident family. - B. Public Housing Income eligibility - 1.
-To be eligible for admission to developments or scattered-site units that were available for occupancy before 10/1/81, the family's annual income must be within the low-income limit set by HUD.
-This means the family income cannot exceed 80 percent of the median income for the area.

-- 2. To be eligible for admission to developments or scattered-site units that became available on or after 10/1/81, the family's annual income must be within the very low-income limit set by HUD, unless HUD grants an exception.
-This means that without a HUD exception, the family income cannot exceed 50 percent of the median income for the area. - 3.
-Income limits apply only at admission and are not applicable for continued occupancy. - 4.
-A family may not be admitted to the public housing program from another assisted housing program (e.g., tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements of HACM. - 5.
-Income limit restrictions do not apply to families transferring within our Public Housing Program. - D. Tax Credit Income Eligibility - 1.
-To be eligible for admission to the unit, the family's annual income must be within the limits established for the Low Income Housing Tax Credit Program. - 2.
-Income Limits for the units apply both at the time of admission and are also applicable at the time of annual re-certification. - 3.
-Applicants who apply for admission to any public housing unit at a low income housing tax building must meet the eligibility tests set forth herein before any further screening steps are undertaken.
-These requirements cannot be waived, nor are they subject to mitigating circumstances. - 4.
-An applicant for admission to any unit must meet all statutory and regulatory eligibility requirements for admission, except to the extent that any such requirements may be made applicable to, or modified with respect to, units in a mixed finance development.
-As of this date such requirements include the following: - a.
-The applicant must be an elderly family and must be income-eligible. - b.
-An income-eligible family is a family whose annual income does not exceed the applicable low-income family income limit for the family size in the area as published periodically by HUD and/or Wisconsin Housing and Economic Development Authority (WHEDA, or its successor).
+- 7. A single person who is not an elderly or displaced person, a person with disabilities, or the remaining member of a resident family. - B. Income eligibility for public housing developments - 1.
+To be eligible for admission, the family's annual income must be within the low-income limit set by HUD.
+This means the family income cannot exceed 80 percent of the area median income (AMI) as established by HUD by family size. - 2.
+Income limits apply only at admission and are not applicable for continued occupancy. - 3.
+A family may not be admitted to the public housing program from another assisted housing program (e.g., tenant-based Section 8) or from a public housing program operated by another housing authority without meeting the income requirements of HACM. - 4.
+Income limit restrictions do not apply to families transferring within our Public Housing Program. - D. Income Eligibility for Low Income Housing Tax Credit (LIHTC) developments - 1.
+To be eligible for admission to a public housing unit in a tax credit development, the family's annual income must be within the limits established for the Low Income Housing Tax Credit Program by the Wisconsin Housing and Economic Development Authority (WHEDA). - 2.
+Income Limits for public housing units in a tax credit development apply both at the time of admission and are also applicable at the time of annual recertification. - 3.
+Applicants who apply for admission to any public housing unit at a low income housing tax credit development must meet the all other eligibility requirements for admission before any further screening steps are undertaken.
+These requirements cannot be waived, nor are they subject to mitigating circumstances.

-- E. Citizenship/Eligibility Status - 1.
-To be eligible each member of the family must be a citizen, national, or a non-citizen who has eligible immigration status under one of the categories set forth in Section 214 of the Housing and Community Development Act of 1980 (see 42 U.S.C.
+E. Citizenship/Eligibility Status

+1. To be eligible each member of the family must be a citizen, national, or a non-citizen who has eligible immigration status under one of the categories set forth in Section 214 of the Housing and Community Development Act of 1980 (see 42 U.S.C.
 1436a(a)) or a citizen of the Republic of Marshall Islands, the Federated States of Micronesia, or the Republic of Palau.
-However, people in the last category are not entitled to housing assistance in preference to any United States citizen or national resident within Guam. - 2.
-Family eligibility for assistance. - a.
+However, people in the last category are not entitled to housing assistance in preference to any United States citizen or national resident within Guam.

+2. Family eligibility for assistance.

+- a.
 A family shall not be eligible for assistance unless every member of the family residing in the unit is determined to have eligible status, with the exception noted below. - b.
 Despite the ineligibility of one or more family members, a mixed family may be eligible for one of three types of assistance.
-(See Section 13.6 for calculating rents under the noncitizen rule) - c.
+(See Section 13.5 for calculating rents under the noncitizen rule) - c.
 A family without any eligible members and receiving assistance on June 19, 1995 may be eligible for temporary deferral of termination of assistance.